q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 ```

- Parsing the text string to JSON string was hard for me on C# so i manually tried to get the only part that contains the message.
+ Parsing the text string to JSON string was hard for me on C# so I manually tried to get the only part that contains the message.
 I did that by looking onto the response of webhook and counting where the key `text`, `message` lies.
-And also i deserialzed the attributes of Message.
+And also I deserialzed the attributes of Message.
 Some slicing, indexing, searching completes this operations.
-This came onto mind to solve this particular problem and i was stuck for hours due to this problem.
+This came onto mind to solve this particular problem and I was stuck for hours due to this problem.
 So I hope someone finds a better way to do this.

 ## Test on Android device
 Now is the time for us to test it on our phone.
 So download the application named `Unity Remote 5` and install it on phone.
 Open that application and follow the written instructions.
 That should be:-